 The Learning Format

 This degree fulfils its residency requirement through on-campus intensive learning experiences.
 These occur within the first three years of the degree program in a manner which is compatible with the activities of practitioners engaged in active ministry.
 These collegial learning experiences are important.
 Each person brings a wealth of learning and experience to the group.
-These face-to-face experiences allow the group dynamics to develop and the contribution of each participant to enrich the learning environment.
+These face-to-face experiences allow group dynamics to develop and encourages the contribution of each participant to enrich the learning environment.